StandardUserInternship/group-8-finalProject/README.md

   4) Profile tab to change personal content
     > Profile information wont change at the moment
   5) Admin tab accessiable only if you are an admin
-    > Will show database of users and allow an admin to ban or unban users (ban/unban unimplemented at the moment)
+    > Will show database of users and allow an admin to ban or unban non admin users
 ```
 **Next steps**
 ```
-  Profile page input will chnage data on the database Better chart validation and input
+  Profile page input will change data on the database Better chart validation and input
-  Implement the admin ban / unban buttons
 ```
 **How to run**
 ```